 The only good news an accountant can ever have for you is that the IRS called and demanded you stop filing taxes.
+Of course, having a great accountant does have its advantages, which is why might want to look at an accountants guide before you decide who you want managing your books.
 Naturally, when our accountant told us the “good news” that his two-man firm had merged with a larger firm, we were suspicious.

 He said this would be advantageous to us should he retire.
 We were dumbfounded.
 “Why would you want to retire when you can keep doing our taxes?”